Ask a COVID-19 Question

 Are there any new restrictions in place because of the worldwide outbreak?

-According to a Ministry of Foreign Affairs statement released March 27, Guyana has effectively closed all ports of entry and exit and closed its seaports to international vessels.
+According to a Ministry of Foreign Affairs’ statement released March 27, Guyana has effectively closed all ports of entry and exit and closed its seaports to international vessels.
+U.S. citizens are permitted to depart Guyana on repatriation flights during Phase 1.

 What procedures are currently in place at airports and other ports of entry?

-On March 16, the government of Guyana issued a Public Health Ordinance, granting the Ministry of Public Health authority to forcibly (if necessary) quarantine any person who tests positive for COVID-19 in either a hospital or camp created for the reception, isolation and treatment of persons suffering from COVID-19.
+The Ministry of Public Health has the authority to forcibly (if necessary) quarantine any person who tests positive for COVID-19 in either a hospital or camp created for the reception, isolation and treatment of persons suffering from COVID-19.
+Inbound International Travelers are requested to self-quarantine at home for up to 7 days after arrival.